Is LVT Flooring In The Bathroom A Good Idea?October 11, 2018

 Recreate this look with MSI's Burnished Acacia Luxury Vinyl Tile (Photo Credit: Houzz)

 LVT flooring also comes in rich tones that help anchor a room.
-Burnished Acacia Glenridge LVT, similar to that in this rustic bathroom, comes with gorgeous graining against the deepest browns for an authentic look just like real acacia wood.
+Burnished Acacia Glenridge Luxury Vinyl Plank Flooring, similar to that in this rustic bathroom, comes with gorgeous graining against the deepest browns for an authentic look just like real acacia wood.
 The beautiful planks might as well be the 6x48-inch, glue-down vinyl floor tiles, and it makes you wonder if the stone feature wall and wood beams could also be faux!

 Recreate this look with MSI's Twilight Oak Luxury Vinyl Tile (Photo Credit: Houzz)

 The light woods and whites in this airy bathroom scream Scandinavian design.
 While the floors may not exactly be Twilight Oak Glenridge, this LVT will create a similar effect.
 It includes a soft gray background with strokes of white, and the barely-there knots and grains contribute to the authentic, weathered-wood look.
 Adding the 6x48-inch, glue-down flooring to a bathroom like this one could be done in as little as a day because of its easy installation.